jbellenger/graphql-java-test-runner/README.md

 # GraphQL Java Test Runner

-This project provides a system for running the graphql-java benchmark suite, durably record the result, and a web-based tool for a human to analyze the result of multiple test runs.
+This project provides a system for running the graphql-java benchmark suite, durably record the test results, and a web-based tool for a human to analyze results of multiple test runs.

-The comnpute infrastructure used by this system can be divided into 2 categories:
+The compute infrastructure used by this system can be divided into 2 categories:
 - **permanent infra**: message queues, databases, and service accounts.
 These objects are setup once in GCP and can run forever at no cost.

 - **per-run infra**: compute instances.
 These objects are setup for each test run and are destroyed after the test run finishes.
   By default these resources will fit into the GCP free tier, though the system can be configured to use different instance sizes that may incur additional costs.

-### Terraform and GCP project Setup
+### 1-time Terraform and GCP project Setup

   1. Install terraform from [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
   1. Create a new GCP project.